Iceland’s Golden Circle: Stunning Waterfalls and Colossal Geysers

 Looking up into the night sky, sat bathing in the hot water, drinking some local beer (Gull this time), was a great way to round up the weekend away to Iceland.

 Before we knew it we were back at Keflavik airport dropping off the hire car and boarding the flight back to Gatwick.
 On reflection, Iceland is truly a breathtaking place and a definite on the list of travel locations.
-Save some money (as the trip can be very pricey) and, in all honesty, take longer than a weekend to explore everything the island has to offer in full.
+Save some money (as the trip can be very pricey) and, in all honesty, take longer than 48 hours to explore everything the island has to offer in full.
+A weekend in Iceland is not enough!